kiboschool/course-c4s-writing/src/communicating-for-success/drafting/overcoming-writer-s-block.md

 There are a number of things that can cause anxiety when writing.
 These include:

 - Inexperience with the type of writing task
-- Previous negative experiences with writing (e.g. someone, maybe a teacher, has given you negative feedback or said negative things about your writing)
+- Negative experiences with writing (e.g. receiving negative feedback in the past)
-- Negative or limiting beliefs about writing (e.g. “I’m not a good writer”; “I hate writing.”)
+- Negative or limiting beliefs about writing your writing abilities or interests (e.g. “I’m not a good writer”; “I hate writing.”)
 - Immediate deadlines
 - Distant deadlines
 - Lack of interest in the task or topic